-32.3 Customizing Data Flow Tracking
+32.4 Customizing Data Flow Tracking

 Data flow tracking can be customized using a few, optional configuration parameters.
-The track() method (C++/Tracker class in python) can be configured to skip a few messages at the beginning of an application's execution as a warm-up period.
+The track() method (C++//Python) (or track_distributed method (C++/Python) for distributed apps) can be configured to skip a few messages at the beginning of an application's execution as a warm-up period.
 It is also possible to discard a few messages at the end of an application's run as a wrap-up period.
-Additionally, outlier end-to-end latencies can be ignored by setting a latency threshold value which is the minimum latency below which the observed latencies are ignored.
+Additionally, outlier end-to-end latencies can be ignored by setting a latency threshold value (in ms) which is the minimum latency below which the observed latencies are ignored.